 The non-profit organization that offers the most services is the Community Action Organization.
-They offer everything from emergency financial assistance to social services, free items and resources to qualified individuals.
+They offer everything from emergency financial assistance to social services, free items, grant money and resources to qualified individuals.

 - Energy assistance - The agency helps low to moderate income households in Hillsboro and the county with paying their heating bills and electricity costs.
 The energy bill assistance program operates year-round using federal government, state of Oregon, and private funding from utility companies and other private donations.
-Assistance for utility bills and its availability depends on funding cycles, type of requests, and donations received.
 Funding is limited.
+Assistance for utility bills and its availability depends on funding cycles, type of requests, and other factors/

-- Rental assistance programs - The Washington County Oregon Community Action agency also has limited funding and resources to provide emergency rent assistance.
+- Rental assistance programs - The Washington County Oregon Community Action agency also has limited funding to provide emergency rent assistance.
 There may be some funds for a deposit too.
 The goal is to help individuals and families can stay in their homes or apartments.
 Read more on eviction prevention programs.

 - Weatherization assistance - The non-profit agency also provides cost-free weatherization services and energy conservation programs to low to moderate income-qualified residents (both homeowners and renters) of Washington County.
 The primary objective of the weatherization program is to provide free services and resources that will help families lower their heating and utility bills and stay warmer, safer and more comfortable during the year.